isabelleysseric/ProductsApiRestProject/README.md

 ```

 This `README.md` file is designed to be comprehensive and user-friendly, providing all the necessary information to install, use, and contribute to `MyApiProject`.

+## Contributing

+Contributions are welcome!
+To contribute:

+1. Fork the repository.
+2. Create a new branch for your feature (`git checkout -b feature/your-feature`).
+3. Commit your changes (`git commit -am 'Add a new feature'`).
+4. Push the branch (`git push origin feature/your-feature`).
+5. Create a Pull Request.

+Please follow the coding conventions and document your changes.

+## License

+This project is licensed under the MIT License.
+See the [LICENSE](https://github.com/isabelleysseric/ProductsApiRestProject/blob/master/LICENSE) file for details.